Code-Serandib/iwb203-code-serendib/README.md

 ##### Social Exchange Calculation

 Once the benefit and cost values are entered or calculated through the surveys, the system submits this data to the backend API `(/api/social_exchange_cal)` to calculate the Social  Exchange Value.
 This value helps in determining the overall relationship value with the stakeholder, guiding future strategic decisions.

+### Stakeholder System Theories

+> This calculates various stakeholder metrics for `Stakeholder System Theories` including:

+- **Stakeholder Influence Matrix (SIM)**
+- **Dynamic Stakeholder Impact (DSI)**
+- **Systemic Influence Score (SIS)**
+- **Stakeholder Network Stability (SNS)**

+#### Features

+> The application offers the following features:

+##### Stakeholder Influence Matrix (SIM)

+- Calculate and visualize the influence that stakeholders have on each other.

+##### Dynamic Stakeholder Impact (DSI)

+- Determine how behavior changes in one stakeholder can dynamically affect others.

+##### Systemic Influence Score (SIS)

+- Measure the overall influence a stakeholder has within the system.

+##### Stakeholder Network Stability (SNS)

+- Assess the stability of the stakeholder network based on behavior changes.

+##### Manage Stakeholders

+- Add, edit, or remove stakeholders.
+- Update stakeholder connection strength, influence, and delta behavior dynamically.

+#### Usage

+1. Add stakeholders and their respective details including name, connection strength, and influence.
+2. Calculate any of the stakeholder metrics by switching between tabs: SIM, DSI, SIS, and SNS.
+3. View the results directly on the page, displayed in a formatted structure.